+What is a Henson trust?
 A recent Supreme Court of Canada (SCC) decision offers relief for parents and adults with disabilities.

-When S.A. refused to disclose trust information, the housing agency declined rental assistance on the basis the trust is an asset whose value is needed to determine eligibility.
+When S.A. refused to disclose trust information, the housing agency declined rental assistance.
+They did so on the basis that trust is an asset whose value is needed to determine eligibility.
 The SCC found otherwise.

-The trust is arranged so S.A. cannot unilaterally collapse it or compel her co-trustee to pay her any legal fees and taxes.
+The trust is arranged so S.A. cannot unilaterally collapse it.
+She cannot compel her co-trustee to pay her any legal fees and taxes.

 “…S.A. has no enforceable right to receive any of the Trust’s income or capital: unless and until the Trustees exercise their discretion in her favour, S.A.’s interest in the Trust is akin to a mere hope that some or all of its property will be distributed to her at some point in the future.”